Note

 Click on an image to view larger version & data in a new window

 Figure.
-Left and right side views of the same lower beak of M. microlucens, 95 mm ML, 2.8 mm LRL, immature female, Hawaiian waters.
+Left and right side views of the same lower beak of Mg. microlucens, 95 mm ML, 2.8 mm LRL, immature female, Hawaiian waters.
 Photographs by R. Young.
 Left image modified from Young, et al. (2008)

 Click on an image to view larger version & data in a new window